Dd1235/AlgoLens/README.md

 Eighteen test files.
 Fourteen run in `test:search` with no database at all; `npm run test:profile` adds the fetchers and the handle cipher, and the last two (auth, user-state) are round-trips that truncate tables and want a dev database pointed at them.
 The ones worth knowing about are the odd ones: `web/app.smoke.test.js` is a static lint that catches a browser bundle calling a function it no longer declares (that shipped twice) and now also checks every `track()` beacon against the server's allowlist; `web/sheets.test.js` replays the column-reshape plan through a simulator to prove no cell of yours is ever lost; `web/help.test.js` fails any manual line over 64 columns.

 Corpus embeddings ship in the repo; the first boot downloads the ~25 MB embedding model once into `.model-cache/`.
 No database?
 The app still boots and searches — only accounts/bookmarks need Postgres (`npm run services:start` brings up a local one on :5433).

+## Author

+Written and maintained by **Dedeepya Avancha** — [github.com/Dd1235](https://github.com/Dd1235) · [onebysec.com](https://onebysec.com).
+The design decisions, the benchmark and the write-ups in [experiments/](experiments/) are all mine; each one is traceable through the commit history of [Dd1235/Cosine](https://github.com/Dd1235/Cosine).

+No licence is granted: the source is public to read and to check my claims against, not to relabel.
+If you'd like to use a piece of it, or write about it, ask — the answer is usually yes.

+© 2026 Dedeepya Avancha.